 The Bank funding strategy is largely driven by its policy to maintain adequate liquidity at all times and in all currencies, and hence to be in a position to meet all obligations as they fall due.
-The main funding sources for the Bank are current account deposits from Financial Institutions, Custody business and International corporates, out of which 75% has been assessed as Operational deposits in line with the relevant segments categories and client historical behavioral patterns over the last years.
+The main funding sources for the Bank are current account deposits from Financial Institutions, Custody business and International corporates.